getsentry/craft/README.md

 ### `craft prepare`: Preparing a New Release

-This command will create a new release branch, check the changelog entries, run a version-bumping script, and push the new branch to GitHub.
+This command will create a new release branch, check the changelog entries, run a version-bumping script, and push this branch to GitHub.
+We expect that CI triggered by pushing this branch will result in release artifacts being built and uploaded to the artifact provider you wish to use during the subsequent `publish` step.

 ```plain
 craft prepare NEW-VERSION